 Share the Right Types of Content

 LinkedIn has a unique user base that responds differently to the types of content you share.
-Here are some of the best content types that perform well on the platform:
+Here are some of the best content types for posting on LinkedIn to ensure your posts perform well on the platform:

-The content you share on LinkedIn will depend on what kind of audience you’re trying to target.
+The content you post on LinkedIn will depend on what kind of audience you’re trying to target.
 Most people and businesses use LinkedIn to network with other industry players.
-However, some use LinkedIn to market to their customer base.
+However, some utilize posting on LinkedIn to market to their customer base.
 Figure out which strategy you want to use, then start sharing content on topics that would interest your target audience.

 For example, a CEO seeking to network with other people could share content about the latest market trends and advancements in their industry.
 Look into what news outlets and magazines people in your industry follow, then share related content to capture their attention.

-Visual content has always performed well on social media, and LinkedIn is no exception.
-Visual elements stand out from all the boring text that people scroll by on social media.
+Visual content has always performed well on social media, and posting on LinkedIn is no exception.
+Visual elements stand out from all the boring text that people scroll past on social media.

 Most professionals on LinkedIn today don’t really know how to market their content.
 They add a simple stock photo to their blog post to make it “visual.”
 But there are lots of more valuable ways to create visual content on LinkedIn.
 Share an infographic of industry data, or pull out and visualize an interesting quote/statistic from the article your sharing.